"Twenty Questions" We Hear About Our Overnight Camp

 - DO YOU LIMIT PERSONAL ELECTRONICS AT HVC?

-- TELL ME ABOUT HOW YOU TRAIN YOUR COUNSELORS.
+- PLEASE TELL ME ABOUT YOUR MEDICAL STAFF

 - WHAT EXTRA CHARGES CAN WE EXPECT?